Portland Elder Counseling

 We are able to accept health insurance for counseling services.

+Counseling for Family Caregivers.
 Older persons, whether spouses or adult children, who assume a primary caregiver role for an older adult also frequently experience anticipatory grief related to watching a loved one decline over time.
 These caregivers also tend to have shortened lifespans as a direct result of their caregiving duties.
 Counseling can be very helpful for persons caring for another person.
 Counseling can also decrease feelings of anticipatory grief and help make a caregiver feel supported in their caregiving role.
 If an older adult with a physical or cognitive impairment is placed in a long-term care facility, this can have a profound emotional impact on a spouse or adult child, including feelings of grief, loss and guilt.

 We are able to accept health insurance for caregiver counseling and support.

+In-Home Assessments and Care Planning for Caregivers.
 Taking care of an older person can be very difficult.
 Caregiving is particularly difficult if the care receiver has a cognitive impairment, such as Alzheimer’s disease, vascular dementia, Lewy Body dementia, stroke, multiple sclerosis, or Parkinson’s disease, as these conditions can be accompanied by dementia related behaviors.
 Dementia related behaviors can include yelling, name calling, sundowning, agitation, wandering, pacing, not recognizing their own environment or familiar family members, asking repeated questions, lashing out, and sexually inappropriate behaviors.
 I have a great deal of experience in assessment of problem dementia behaviors and behavioral intervention planning.
 When a loved one has a dementing illness, they very quickly become incapable of change.
 Any changes to alter behaviors must come from the persons around the individual with dementia.
 This dynamic requires caregivers and family members to completely change patterns of behavior that have existed in a relationship between husband and wife or parent and child for a lifetime which are often not intuitive.
 Needed changes to long-established relationships due to a dementia are very difficult and frequently require a skilled clinician to assist.